huybanana4000-hub/websites/shizuku/guide/setup.md

 #### MIUI (Xiaomi, POCO)

-Do not use the scan feature in MIUI's "Security" app, since it will disable "Developer options".
+Do not use the scan feature in MIUI's "Security" app, since it will disable "D eveloper options".

 #### Sony